 “How long have you been out?”

 “You make it sound like a prison term.”
 He glanced from the road to Jade.
-“I left a few months ago.
+“A few months ago.
 I’m getting used to waking up knowing someone isn’t trying to kill me.”

 “I’m flattered you trust me.”